Any-Dimensional Polynomial Optimization via de Finetti Theorems: Illustrations of Our Framework

 \subsection{Inequalities in Graph Homomorphism Numbers}

 \paragraph{Model problem.} We study the problem of minimizing linear expressions in homomorphism \emph{numbers}, which are freely-described problems over $\mathrm{Sym}^2\mscr Z$.
-For example, consider certifying nonnegativity of a linear expression $\sum_jc_j\mathrm{hom}(H_j;X)$ in homomorphism numbers over all weighted graphs $X$, where $\mathrm{hom}$ is defined in \eqref{eq:hom_nums}.
+For example, consider certifying nonnegativity of a linear expression $\sum_jc_j\mathrm{hom}(H_j;X)$ in homomorphism numbers over all weighted graphs $X$, where $\mathrm{hom}$ is defined in \eqref{eq:hom_nums} and we assume throughout this section that the $H_j$ have no isolated vertices, with the convention $\mathrm{hom}(K_1;X)= 1$.
 If $|H_j|=d$ for all $j$, i.e., all graphs $H_j$ have the same number of edges $d$, then proving nonnegativity of the above expression is equivalent to considering

 and certifying $u_\infty\geq0$.
 We apply our framework to derive lower bounds on $u_\infty$ in terms of freely-symmetrized problems over $\mathrm{Sym}^2\mscr D$.
 The development in this section parallels that in Section~\ref{sec:symmetric_funcs}, as we observe below.